RafaelMurad/space-journey/README.md

 # Space Journey

 Discover fascinating pictures of the universe.
-Every day a new picture will be provided and all the info related is prived by NASA APOD API.
+Every day a new picture will be provided and all the info related is prived by the NASA API.

+to run the app you'll need create you api key in [NASA APOD API](https://api.nasa.gov/) then just add the api key in the .env-example file and rename it to .env .

 # Getting Started with Create React App